Fees at Edward Jones

 Edward Jones Margin Rates

-Brokerage accounts at Edward Jones can be set up for margin trading, while advisory accounts can only use margin to borrow funds.
-Interest rates for both types of accounts follow a tiered structure and may consider household assets for discounted pricing.
+Brokerage accounts at Edward Jones can be set up for margin trading, while advisory accounts generally can use margin only to borrow money.
+Interest rates for both account programs are on a tiered schedule and can include household assets for the stepped pricing.

 Debit Balance